grav-acc/astro-thoughts/src/content/information/en/policy.md

 # Privacy Policy & Terms of Service

 This is the Privacy Policy and Terms of Service for **Thoughts.Mosaic** (hereinafter referred to as "this site").
-This site is operated by **The DeMosaic (demosaic.org)** and serves as a repository for fragmented thoughts and memos.

 We value your privacy and are committed to collecting only the minimum amount of data necessary to maintain basic service operations.

 ---